 When integrating technology in the classroom, it can be difficult to know where to start or how to do so effectively.
 Dr Ruben Puentedura’s SAMR Model, which stands for Substitution, Augmentation, Modification, and Redefinition, is a great way to evaluate the kind of technology use going on in your classroom and to guide you to make it even better.
-The four levels of this model classify tech use just as Bloom’s Taxonomy would classify the rigor of learning tasks, and act as a sort of ladder for integration, with Substitution as your most basic and Redefinition as the most complex.
-There’s value to the technology use at each of these four levels, but I think you’ll soon see why Redefinition is more effective and should be our ultimate goal.
+The four levels of this model classify tech use just as Bloom’s Taxonomy would classify the rigor of learning tasks.
+They act as a sort of ladder for integration, with Substitution as your most basic and Redefinition as the most complex.
+There’s value to the technology use at each of these four levels.
+I think you’ll soon see why Redefinition is more effective and should be our ultimate goal.

 A Quick Definition of the SAMR Model

 - Substitution- Using a technology tool to replace a traditional classroom assignment with no significant changes.
 Ex.
 Using a word processor to write an essay instead of using pencil and paper.

 - Augmentation- Using a technology tool to replace a traditional assignment and off some improvements to it.
 Ex.
 Utilizing the features of the word processor, such as text-to-speech, thesaurus, and spell check, to make the writing process more effective.

 - Modification- Using technology to redesign the entire learning task.
 Ex.
 Students showcase their learning through a digital portfolio tool that allows them to embed photos, video, audio, and text.

 - Redefinition- Using technology for a learning task that would not otherwise have been possible.
 Ex.
 Publishing writing in an iBook, Wiki, or Blog that allows others around the world to read, review, and collaborate with them on their work.